 So, search marketing has to do with promotion methods related to Search Engines.

-Millions of users spend a considerable amount of their on-line time on Facebook, Twitter, Google+, Instagram, Pinterest, YouTube, LinkedIn and on other SM platforms.
+Millions of users spend a considerable amount of their on-line time on Facebook, Twitter, Instagram, Pinterest, YouTube, LinkedIn, and other SM platforms.
 This fact alerted digital marketers to take SM seriously and make it a part of the digital marketing campaigns.